ViniciusLima94/ReScience-Joglekar/README.md

 **NEST:** 3.0.0

-The machine used to run the codes related to this replication was equiped with a processor **Intel Xeon Gold 6320** 2.1GHz with 20C/20T.
+The machine used to run the codes related to this replication was equiped with a processor **Intel Xeon Gold 6320** 2.1GHz with 20C/20T and 125GB ram.
 The rate models were simulared using a single-core while the spiking-neuron model was simulated using 20C.

 The version of the packages for scientific computing in python might be changed without any downside, however for **NEST** should be version 3.0 (or above).